scipion-em/scipion-em-kiharalab/README.rst

 ========================================
 scipion-em-kiharalab contains the following protocols:

-- **DAQ model validation**: Executes the DAQ software to validate a structure model
+- **DAQ model validation**: Executes the DAQ software to validate a structure model.
-- **Emap2sec**: Identifies protein secondary structures
+- **Emap2sec**: Identifies protein secondary structures.
-- **segment map**: performs the segmentation of maps into different regions by using mainmast software
+- **Segment map**: Performs the segmentation of maps into different regions by symmetry using MainMast software.

 ========================================
 Packages & enviroments